longtongster/ml-project-template/README.md

 local remotes can also be setup for rapid prototyping

-`dvc remote add myLocalremote /tmp/dvc`
+`dvc remote add --local myLocalremote /tmp/dvc`

 You can also set the a default repo by using `-d` e.g., `dvc remote add -d AWSremote s3://dvc-bucket-svw-1`.
 With the default set commands such `dvc push` will use the default remote.